Bisq Exchange Reviews

 - Is Bisq Safe?

 According to the official website, Bisq is an open-source, peer-to-peer application that allows users to buy and sell cryptocurrencies in exchange for fiat money or other cryptocurrencies.
 More than that, it is stressed on the website that the service doesn't require registration or approval of any authority.
 Bisq exchange supports Bitcoin, Ethereum, US dollar, Euro, yuan, and many other currencies.
 In total there are over 120 cryptocurrencies and about the same number of national currencies traded on the exchange.

+Most of the exchanges are centralized and web-based (Kraken.
+Binance, Huobi, HitBTC, etc).
 Unlike most of the exchanges, Bisq exists in the form of a client, not a website.
 The trading process takes place right on the blockchain and not on the servers of the exchange.
 It is an important feature that saves the Bisq network from censorship and prohibitive regulations.
 The exchange users don't share their information with anyone besides the parties involved in the transactions.
 There is no central server that could be successfully hacked in order to steal money from users, so Bisq is believed to be both safe and private.

 Nevertheless, the lack of authority is viewed differently by different people.
 Some users might value independence and freedom, while others can't feel safe when there's no central authority responsible for the security of their funds.
 More than that, the necessity of using its own blockchain, requires all traders to pay fees even for placing orders on the exchange which can drive some traders away from using it.